All Episodes

 Without one vote being cast, she's figured it out.

-I also think not only uh just based on the things that she's saying, based based on uh on who she's talking about, I think she's concluded that Rudy is gonna be the Republican nominee, and I think she's already running against him.
+I also think not only just based on the things that she's saying, based on who she's talking about, I think she's concluded that Rudy is going to be the Republican nominee.

-So she's she's out there now forgetting all about trying to woo the base because she's got it.
+So she's out there now forgetting all about trying to woo the base because she's got it.

 She's got the nomination.

-This is this is in her uh in her mind.
+This is in her mind.

-I want to go back, play for you the very first question that George Stephanopoulos asked the Republican candidates uh two or three Sundays ago on their debate on his show on Sunday morning.
+I want to go back, play for you the very first question that George Stephanopoulos asked the Republican candidates two or three Sundays ago on their debate on his show on Sunday morning.

 First question.

-Our goal today is to get a real debate going uh among all of you, to find out where you stand on the issues, but also to figure out the real differences that separate you.
+Our goal today is to get a real debate going among all of you, to find out where you stand on the issues, but also to figure out the real differences that separate you.

 All right.